saumyaverma03/chrome-extension/README.md

    - **Fill Random Data** — instant fill with no API call
    - **Save Current Form** — save the current values as a named profile
    - Click **Fill** next to any saved profile to reuse it

+## Engineering Decisions

+- **Groq over Claude/OpenAI** — sub-second inference was critical for UX.
+Groq's Llama 3.3 70B is fast enough to feel instant, and the free tier absorbed all development/testing without a payment wall.
+- **Regex-first, LLM-fallback** — most form fields (email, phone, name) are trivially pattern-matchable.
+Using AI for every field wastes latency and cost.
+The hybrid approach is fast *and* intelligent.
+- **Cloudflare Worker proxy** — the Groq API key never touches the extension bundle.
+Users install the extension without needing their own key.
+- **Vanilla JS over React** — the popup is simple enough that a build pipeline adds friction without value.
+Kept the bundle tiny.
+- **`chrome.storage.local` over a backend DB** — privacy-first by design.
+User profiles never leave the browser.

 ## What I Learned Building This

 - Chrome Extension architecture (Manifest V3, content scripts, service workers, message passing)